E 2 E

 Regardless of the complexity and depth of difference between cultures, we can train ourselves to do better at recognizing both the differences and the opportunities they present.
 Part of that training could be reading books like Foreign to Familiar by Sarah Lanier or Global Humility by Andy McCullough.
 Context specific books like the one shared above can be a next step.
 There are also great trainings for missionaries preparing to move overseas at places like Mission Training International and the Center for Intercultural Training.

-If you would like to explore hosting your own Cross Cultural Scavenger Hunt Training Module you can find a fuller description of the event and all the necessary resources by clicking the button below.
+If you’re interested in hosting your own Strangers No More Training Module, you can find a full event description and all necessary resources by clicking the button below.

 image credit